Trucking

 What Does It Mean To Lease a Semi Truck?

-For most newly independent truck drivers, starting capital is limited and presents a barrier to purchasing a truck.
-Consequently, many owner-operators begin their independent journey by leasing a semi truck instead.
-Rather than owning the truck outright, they borrow a truck from a leasing corporation by paying a set amount per month, usually without a down payment.
+Most newly independent truck drivers don’t have a lot of capital to start with.
+As a result, many begin their owner-operator journey by renting or leasing a semi truck rather than buying one.
+Similar to a car lease, a semi lease involves borrow a truck from a leasing corporation by paying a set amount per month, usually without a down payment.
 Typically, the leased vehicle does not belong to the truck driver when their lease is up.
-However, many leasing companies offer some form of lease-purchase option at the end of the lease period.
+However, many leasing companies offer a purchase option at the end of the lease period.

 Is It Better To Lease or Buy a Semi Truck?